Freiling87/CCU/CCU/Scratchpad.md

 #		Scope
 ##			P	Bugs
 Except crickets, crickets are fine.
+###			C	Consider moving Container item to var 1
+Are Containervestigateables really worth all the trouble?
+If you can eliminate the overlap you don't need to deal with their many bugs.
 ###				C	Multiple Keys Allocated
 CL's conditions:
 	Custom Clerk w KeyHaver